Broadcasting the Boom: Lorde Live ♫

 The night is a rapturous sweep of adrenaline, over far too soon.
 Lorde, clad in shimmery blue sequins, kicks the evening off with Homemade Dynamite, heralded onstage by a triumphant communal roar.
 Non-Melodrama performances include Magnets (her 2015 collaboration with Disclosure), Ribs, Team, Royals, A World Alone.
 Her guitarist is summoned to assist with a sultry rendition of Bruce Springsteen’s I’m On Fire, interspersing verses from 400 Lux.
 I sing-shout along to the point of hoarseness, dancing as fervidly as my pocket of standing space will allow.

 Lorde's stage presence is profoundly hypnotic.
 She skips and bounds, accentuating words with air punches and looping arm movements, as if casting spells.
 Her fervour radiates.
-It is transparent on her face, which contorts to Melodrama's personal weight, her voice as ensnaring as it is on her records.
-If not more so.
+It is transparent on her face, which contorts with Melodrama's personal weight, her voice as ensnaring as it is on her records, if not more so.
 When she takes a seat and speaks to the audience, the crammed arena stills into intimacy.
 “This year has been so…” she grapples for the word for a moment.
 "Fluorescent."

 "I sip the drink, I lie to you, I go to secret worlds…" I hurriedly type the words into my phone as I hear them, a voiceover accompanying footage like a dream-sequence that materialises on the dual screens during costume changes: flowers bursting into bloom, a redheaded pair splashing laxly in a pool, shaky shots of Lorde’s eyes—a feat of self-assurance spiked with mischief—fixed to yours.
 It's a synopsis of summer, a recurring sensuality of the album.
 Debuting with the first love-struck line of The Louvre, revisited during heart-crusher Hard Feelings / Loveless, invoked later in the vulnerable lull, more sobering than Sober, of Liability.

 Dark has fallen.
 The air is just warm enough, and completely still as if hushed in reverence.
 "We are guided and divided by love," Lorde says.
 "I want to see it, in colour."
 And we do. ♫